vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 There are tags like `<center>` or `<font>`, which is in HTML1.0 spec, but marked as unrecommanded since HTML4.0 released in 1999, then removed in HTML5 release in 2008.
 So Vue is not allowing you to use them by default.
 You should probably remove them and use standard HTML5 tag.

-If you want to remove them, run theme with `--debug` flag, and you will get warning logs telling you tags that probably not be recognized.
+To remove them, run theme with `--debug` flag, and you will get warning logs telling you tags that probably not be recognized.

-If you want to use them anyway, check [here](https://v2.vuepress.vuejs.org/guide/markdown.html#non-standard-html-tags) to get a workaround.
+To use them anyway, check [here](https://v2.vuepress.vuejs.org/guide/markdown.html#non-standard-html-tags) to get a workaround.

 ## Slow in a cold boot with Vite